edcarp/python-novice-esces/_episodes/08-func.md

     else:
         print('Seems OK!')
 ~~~
-{: .language-python}
+{: .language-python} -->

 Wait!
-Didn't we forget to specify what both of these functions should return?
+Didn't we forget to specify what this function should return?
 Well, we didn't.
 In Python, functions are not required to include a `return` statement and can be used for
 the sole purpose of grouping together pieces of code that conceptually do one thing.
 In such cases,
-function names usually describe what they do, _e.g._ `visualize`, `detect_problems`.
+function names usually describe what they do, _e.g._ `visualize`.

 Notice that rather than jumbling this code together in one giant `for` loop,
-we can now read and reuse both ideas separately.
+we can now read and reuse the code.
 We can reproduce the previous analysis with a much simpler `for` loop:

 ~~~
-filenames = sorted(glob.glob('inflammation*.csv'))
+filenames = sorted(glob.glob('waves_*.csv'))

 for filename in filenames[:3]:
     print(filename)
     visualize(filename)
-    detect_problems(filename)
 ~~~
 {: .language-python}